craizytech/AirBnB_clone/README.md

+This project is a web application that mimics AirBnB's functionality that enables user to book and manage AirBnB's

-This project creates the AirBnB clone
+This project first starts with an implementation with a cmd implementation of the project.